gierschv/WebSoul/README.md

 What is netsoul ?
 NetSoul is the IONIS schools athentification and IM protocol.

 WebSoul implements basics features of Netsoul Protocol.
 WebSoul is a WIP.
-For example, many features are not yet implemented, like "watch_log_user".

 WebSoul is distributed under the GPL version 3.
 The UI uses a part of Chromium CSS, under BSD-style licence.